dprophet/cointerra-monitor/README.md

       - Go back to #7
 12)  Check for warning flags.
 Warning flags are same as #11 above but do not reboot the machine.
 Currently the only warning flags are temperature
+13)  Checks MobileMiner system for remote commands.
+Currently I only support RESTART which will reboot the cointerra.
-13)  Sleep and wait for x period of time based on if machines were rebooted or not
+14)  Sleep and wait for x period of time based on if machines were rebooted or not
 </pre>